latenitefilms/BRAWToolbox/docs/README.md

 **_No more transcoding.
 No more waiting.
 No more massive ProRes files._**

+BRAW Toolbox is used by over **950** Final Cut Pro editors all around the world!

 > [:icon-desktop-download: **Click here to buy on the Mac App Store**](https://apps.apple.com/au/app/braw-toolbox/id6444061549?mt=12)

 ![_Screenshot of BRAW Toolbox in Action.
 Surf footage by Adrian Emerton._](static/hero-banner.png)